BarbeRousseLibre/hermessenger/docs/GOALS.md

 Let's imagine a simple scenario:

-Some time ago, you had a bad, long and painful argument online with someone, you decided to ignore this.
+Some time ago, you had a bad, long and painful argument online with someone, you decided to ignore this and move on.

 This one wants to become a pain in your *ss, because he or she thinks it's fun, you deserves it, what ever.